BestTimesToVisit.com Logo

 Samokat (Electric Scooters)

-Cost:Varies depending on the app and rental duration; expect to pay around 1-2 Somoni per minute.
+Cost:Varies depending on the rental company and duration of use; expect to pay around 1-2 Somoni per minute.

 Walking